 |Environmental Fate of Rice

-Ronald S. Tjeerdema,professor and chair, Dept. of Environmental Toxicology, UC Davis
+Ronald S. Tjeerdema,professor, Dept. of Environmental Toxicology, UC Davis

 New herbicide analyzed